jtroo/telescope-buffer-extract/README.md

     tnoremap <c-b>` <c-\><c-n>:TelescopeBufferExtractLine<cr>

-These are terminal-mode mappings (like insert, but within a terminal) which will open the picker and then go back to to terminal-mode once a selection is made.
+These are terminal-mode mappings (like insert, but within a terminal) which will open the picker and then go back to terminal-mode once a selection is made.